- 12.2.1 Procedures

 - Award announcement for September issue of C&RL News prepared

 - New award information posted and updated on ACRL awards Web page

 - Memorandum drafted to all award committee chairs regarding the awards program promotion efforts; award background, comments on the importance of the award, historical anecdotes, etc. request for inclusion in any future promotional efforts.

 - Awards flyers are e-mailed to award committee chairs for distribution and encouragement of submissions

 ACRL currently administers 21 awards.
-Complete details are available on the ACRL Web page.
+Complete details are available on the awards webpage.
 The deadline for application for most awards is the first Friday in December.
 Selection is made at the Midwinter Meeting and awards are presented at the following ALA Annual Conference.
-For further information on any ACRL awards, contact Awards Program Coordinator, (800) 545-2433, ext.
-2511.
+For further information on any ACRL awards, contact the Awards Program Officer, (800) 545-2433, ext.
+2521.